 A complete guide on how to train your BME688 sensor

 Hi fellow tech enthusiasts!
 Bosch released the BME688, an awesome new sensor that can distinguish up to four different scents.
-In this guide I will explain in all detail how to teach your BME688 how to smell.
+This guide will explain all the details of teaching your BME688 how to distinguish smells.
 Don’t worry if you are new to AI or Python.
 This guide is suited for beginners.

 - Raspberry Pi